castwide/solargraph/README.md

 Run `bundle install` and use `bundle exec yard gems` to generate the documentation.
 This process documents cached or vendored gems, or even gems that are installed from a local path.

 In order to access the gems in your project, you'll need to start the language server with Bundler.
 In VS Code, there's a `solargraph.useBundler` option.
 Other clients will vary, but the command you probably want to run is `bundle exec solargraph socket` or `bundle exec solargraph stdio`.

-## Runtime Suggestions (EXPERIMENTAL)

-As of gem version 0.15.0, Solargraph includes experimental support for plugins.

-The Runtime plugin enhances code completion by querying namespaces for method names in a subprocess.
-If it finds any undocumented or "magic" methods, they get added to the suggestions.

-This feature is currently disabled by default.
-If you'd like to try it, you can enable it by setting the `plugins` section in your project's .solargraph.yml file:

-    plugins:
-    - runtime

 ## Contributing to Solargraph